Skip to main content

 • Behavior: Treat the field as instructions for how the agent should respond.
 Think mini playbook, not a fixed script.

-• Does not include Repeat verbatim by design; prompts stay adaptive.
+• Note: Verbatim is not available in Prompt mode by design; prompts stay adaptive.

 • Authoring tips